 - Read the comments.
 Do this after people are finished responding.
 Since the leader is not the expert, you can rotate leaders.
 Give others a chance to read the teacher notes.

-These studies are designed to be read in their entirety.
+Studies 11 and following are designed to be read in their entirety.

 11. Bible summaries